ByZNexus/Fortnite-Versions/README.md

 All Archived Fortnite Builds currently, I am not the owner of any of these and I just got bored so I made this.
 Towards the bottom of the page will be credits to all the people where I have got these links from.
 I do not take credit for any of these links and All of the files used go towards their respective owners and I do not profit of this.

 ## READ PLEASE
-If there's some errors or links down please contact ByZN on discord @wallonia <-- (Will most likely respond faster) or Tiva on discord @itztiva
+If there's some errors or links down please contact ByZN on discord @wallonia

+# Make sure to also subscribe to [ByZNexus](https://www.youtube.com/@ByZNexu5), as he's the one doing this repository all by himself!

 ```
 Windows